OscartGiles/Hitting-the-target/ReadME.md

 #### Overview:

-This directory contains all the files and data required to reproduce the analysis in "Hitting the Target: Mathematical attainment in children is related to interceptive timing ability".
+This directory contains all the files and data required to reproduce the analysis in "Hitting the Target: Mathematical attainment in children is related to interceptive timing ability" (http://journals.sagepub.com/doi/abs/10.1177/0956797618772502)

 #### Raw_data: